 The Zafgen valuation was determined based on a projected net cash balance (defined in the merger agreement as cash, cash equivalents and marketable securities minus certain outstanding liabilities) of \$40,000,000 as of a determination date prior to the closing of the merger (referred to as the "target Zafgen net cash"), but subject to adjustment as described below, plus an additional \$5,000,000 of enterprise value.
 If Zafgen's actual net cash balance as of a determination date prior to the closing (referred to as the "closing Zafgen net cash") is between a lower net cash target of \$39,500,000, subject to adjustment as described below (referred to as the "lower target net cash") and an upper net cash target of \$40,500,000, subject to adjustment as described below (referred to as the "upper target net cash"), no adjustment will be made to the Zafgen valuation.
 If closing Zafgen net cash is less than the lower net cash target, the Zafgen valuation will be decreased by the difference between the closing Zafgen net cash and the target Zafgen net cash, resulting in a corresponding adjustment to the exchange ratio and an increase to the ownership percentage of Holdings in the combined company.
-If closing Zafgen net cash is greater than the upper target net cash, the Zafgen valuation will be increased by the difference between the closing Zafgen net cash and the target Zafgen net cash, resulting in a corresponding adjustment to the exchange ratio and a decrease to the ownership percentage of Holdings in the combined company.
-In addition, if the closing of the merger occurs after March 31, 2020, the target Zafgen net cash and lower target net cash and upper target net cash amounts will be reduced by \$21,311 per day beginning on March 31, 2020 through the closing date of the merger, and the Chondrial valuation will be increased by \$111,656 per day beginning on March 31, 2020 through the closing date of the merger, resulting in a corresponding adjustment to the exchange ratio and an increase to the ownership percentage of Holdings in the combined company.
+If closing Zafgen net cash and the target Zafgen net cash, resulting in a corresponding adjustment to the exchange ratio and a decrease to the ownership percentage of Holdings in the combined company.
+In addition, the target Zafgen net cash and lower target net cash and upper target net cash amounts will be reduced by \$21,311 per day beginning on March 31, 2020 through the closing date of the merger, and the Chondrial valuation will be increased by \$111,656 per day beginning on March 31, 2020 through the closing date of the merger, resulting in a corresponding adjustment to the exchange ratio and an increase to the ownership percentage of Holdings in the combined company.